suryansh54/javascript-closure/README.md

 - JavaScript variables can belong to the local or global scope.
 - Global variables can be made local (private) with closures.
+- **Lexical Scope:** A lexical scope in Javascript means that a variable defined outside a function can be accessible inside another function defined after the variable declaration.
+But the opposite is not true, the variables defined inside a function will not be accessible outside that function.

 ### Example 1 (Basic example)
 ```javascript